sunlightpolicy/opendatapoliciesstatic/_documents/boulder-co-2017-04-24.md

 ### D. Departmental Responsibilities

-Each department director will assign Data Stewards based on their open data administration needs and resource availability.
-Through the representation of their Data Stewards, each department will be responsible for:
+<span class="g-oversight-authority">Each department director will assign Data Stewards based on their open data administration needs and resource availability.
+Through the representation of their Data Stewards, each department will be responsible for:</span>

-1. Fostering an environment that encourages open data and collaboration with other city departments and government agencies.
+1. <span class="g-partnerships">Fostering an environment that encourages open data and collaboration with other city departments and government agencies.</span>

-2. Ensuring their public data inventory is updated as often as necessary, but at a minimum of twice yearly.
+2. <span class="g-citations"><span class="g-data-collection">Ensuring their public data inventory is updated as often as necessary, but at a minimum of twice yearly.</span></span>

-3. Ensuring their public data catalog is updated as often as is necessary to preserve the integrity and usefulness of the datasets to the extent that the department regularly maintains or updates the public dataset, but no less than once yearly.
+3. <span class="g-open-data-creation"><span class="g-permanent-access">Ensuring their public data catalog is updated as often as is necessary to preserve the integrity and usefulness of the datasets to the extent that the department regularly maintains or updates the public dataset, but no less than once yearly</span></span>.

 ### E. Data Steward Responsibilities

-Data Stewards are responsible for maintaining the department’s public data inventory, assisting with access to datasets targeted for publication to the open data catalog and for updating their department’s existing public data at a minimum of once yearly or more frequently when determined appropriate.
+<span class="g-real-time-updates"><span class="g-binding-regulations">Data Stewards are responsible for maintaining the department’s public data inventory, assisting with access to datasets targeted for publication to the open data catalog and for updating their department’s existing public data at a minimum of once yearly or more frequently when determined appropriate.</span></span>

 ## VI.
 OPEN DATA LEGAL POLICY